Zedtek-me/Zedtek-me/README.md

 of several concepts, with the aim of demystifying the concepts, thereby gaining thorough understanding of such concepts and how to properly approach related problems.

-By the way, if anything, I am open for project collaborations, as well as job opportunities, at the moment.
+By the way, if anything, I am open for project collaborations.
 That's all for now; have a nice time exploring my repos!